opcaic/docs/modules/warlight.rst

 --------------------------

 This entrypoint is dependent on library *Conquest-Tournament.jar*, which must be present in working directory when calling the entrypoint.
-The *config.json* file containing the configuration of the game must also be present.
 Validator entrypoint can be invoked by calling::

     java -jar Conquest-Validator.jar <path to config> <path to the compiled bot>